Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 A few girlfriends and I were fortunate enough to find ourselves rafting down the mighty Elaho River, deep into the mighty Squamish Valley on this thrill-seeking 5.5-hour tour (learn more about our trip and see pictures here).
 We squealed through class III-IV rapids and loved the challenge that it presented us along with the breathtaking wilderness.
 From eagles to bears, beavers to deer, there were lots of eyes watching us from the shore while we soaked (literally) in the river rafting experience in Squamish.

-Click here to book your Wet and Wild Elaho Exhilarator Rafting trip!
+Book your Wet and Wild Elaho Exhilarator Rafting trip here!

 Family Friendly Rafting Tour